BLITZSCALE: Fast and Live Large Model Autoscaling with O(1) Host Caching: System Overview of

 \emph{\uline{C\#1.
-Online interference-free scale plan generation.}} Generating the scale plan is similar to a \emph{multicast} plan generation problem~\cite{DBLP:journals/jpdc/BhatRP03,DBLP:conf/asplos/CowanMMSX23,DBLP:conf/sc/GhazimirsaeedZR20,DBLP:conf/icpp/BanikazemiMP98,DBLP:conf/dsn/BehrensJBT18}, i.e., how to quickly distribute data from some sources to targets.
-Two distinctions arise in model autoscaling: First, the plan must be generated online on dynamically changing network topologies, but optimal plan generation is NP-hard~\cite{DBLP:journals/jpdc/BhatRP03} on a heterogenous network.
-Second, we should eliminate interference between the scale plan and the serving workload. {\fig{fig:pd-scale}} shows an example.
-Suppose a P/D disaggregation case.
-As we have introduced in \textsection{\ref{sec:model}}, it uses at least two serving instances, a prefill and a decode.
-The KVCache is transferred from the prefill instances to the decode instances (a).
-Suppose we want to scale a prefill instance: If we naively select another prefill instance as the source (b), then the scale will compete the network with the serving workload, leading to 1.5x longer scale time as well as 32\% TBT increases ({\fig{fig:motiv-network-conflict}}).
+Online interference-free scale plan generation.} \,} Generating the scale plan is similar to generating a \emph{multicast} plan~\cite{DBLP:journals/jpdc/BhatRP03,DBLP:conf/asplos/CowanMMSX23,DBLP:conf/sc/GhazimirsaeedZR20,DBLP:conf/icpp/BanikazemiMP98,DBLP:conf/dsn/BehrensJBT18}, i.e., how to quickly distribute data (parameters) from some sources to targets.
+There are two additional requirements for autoscaling.
+First, the plan must be generated online on dynamically changing sources and targets, but optimal plan generation is NP-hard~\cite{DBLP:journals/jpdc/BhatRP03} on a heterogeneous network.
+Second, the plan needs to eliminate interference between loading and the serving workload. {\fig{fig:pd-scale}} shows an example when a model is served via PD disaggregation.
+In PD disaggregation serving workload KVCache is migrated from prefill to decode instances (a), and this migration overhead can be hidden~\cite{DBLP:conf/isca/PatelCZSGMB24}.
+However, suppose we want to scale a prefill instance: if we naively select a prefill instance as the source (b), the scaling will compete the network bandwidth with the serving workload, leading to 1.5\,$\times$ longer scale time as well as 50\% tail TBT increase due to the amplified KVCache migration overhead ({\fig{fig:motiv-network-conflict}} (b)).